-Metals and Oxides: In order to meet DOE-STD-3013-99, the long term storage standard, a packaging system with manual furnaces is being installed in Building 371.
+Metals and Oxides: In order to meet DOE-STD-3013-2000, the long term storage standard, a packaging system with manual furnaces is being installed in Building 371.
 The system will feature the capability to brush loose oxide from metal, stabilize the oxide to meet the 0.5 weight percent moisture requirement, and package both metal and oxide in a welded stainless steel container, which is sealed within a second welded stainless steel container.
-This system will be available to start packaging metal or oxide into 3013 containers by October 2000.